 For example, the other day I wanted to get a ticket to the one-day only 50th anniversary showing of the revised "Woodstock" movie, and when I tried to book it I got a message saying this wasn't eligible for A-List and so I would have to pay regular full price.
 Likewise, a local AMC is showing a concert documentary movie about the Korean boy band "BTS", and while this is playing on multiple nights (7 PM every night this coming week) I again got a message that this isn't eligible for A-List.

 Now, since joining A-List more than a year ago, I have understood that A-List has always said that certain special engagements are not eligible.
 But it just seemed to me that they were looser with that last year.
 For example, last fall, when Marvel re-released 20 movies from 2008 onwards, a 10th anniversary film festival, several in the IMAX format for the first time, I was able to see a few of them via A-List.
 Also, there was a 50th Anniversary release of "2001", also in IMAX, that only showed for a weekend, and I was able to see that with A-List as well.
 Seemed like the only special engagements they actually blacked out were those opera things I never care to see, or the special "fan previews" where you get to see a new film a few days before its official release, which I don't care about either.

 Just bad luck for me with the two recent titles, or do you think AMC has drawn a harder line?
 Thoughts?

 Or maybe a change in my status?
 I used to be on the regular A-List program, but as of July 30 this year, I am now on the lowest-rung "34 state" plan.

-It's been a couple of weeks since Movie Pass was last in the news for something bad, so here we go again.
+Given their track record, the only thing that frankly surprises me is that it was an accident and not a purposeful sale.It's been a couple of weeks since Movie Pass was last in the news for something bad, so here we go again.

 This time, apparently there was a security breach that exposed credit card numbers of customers.